indianabutts/tupack_kb/content/en/docs/client-handbook/communication/index.md

 tags: [test, sample, docs]
 ---

+{{% alert title="SLA Eligibility" color="warning" %}}

+Only requests submitted through the Support Portal are subject to the Communications Service Level Agreement policy.

+{{% /alert %}}

 Our Customer Success Team can assist you with all of your Tu Pack related queries, from a questions about an ASN to an update to your courier preferences.
 You can get in touch with them via our Success Portal, which you can find by [clicking here](https://support.tupack.co.uk/hc/en-gb)

 ## Best Practices